Dipsingh/dipsingh.github.io/_posts/2024-04-20-Disjoint-Path-Routing.md

 {: .center}
 ![Disjoint Path](/images/post26/fig5.png "Disjoint Path")

 Now let's use our toy graph which we have been using to find disjoint paths from `sea` to `iad`.
-One thing we do is also add a capacity constraint such that the links traversed by the paths also meets the capacity constraint.
+We will also add a capacity constraint such that the links traversed by the paths also meets the capacity constraint.

 {: .center}